 Vegan Thai Stir Fry with Baby Corn

 Vegan Thai Stir Fry takes advantage of fresh vegetables and baby corn and is enhanced with Hoisin sauce and spicy spices.
-A healthy vegetarian recipe & vegan stir fry that's done in no time at all.
+A healthy vegetarian recipe & vegan stir fry that’s done in no time.

 You can never have too many Asian style recipes.
 It is amazing how many flavors you can get by just switching a sauce and some veggies.